 23.01 Bereavement leave of absence of three (3) days with pay shall be granted to a regular employee at the time of notification of death upon application to the Employer in the event of a death of a member of the employee's immediate family.
-This shall include parent (or alternatively step-parent or foster parent), spouse, child, step-child, brother, sister, father-in-law, mother-inlaw, grandparent, grandchild, legal guardian or legal ward.
+This shall include parent (or alternatively step-parent or foster parent), spouse, child, step-child, stillborn child, (loss of pregnancy after twenty 20 weeks), brother, sister, father-in-law, mother-in-law, grandparent, grandchild, legal guardian or legal ward and any person who lives with an employee as a member of the employee's family.